 We operate 365 days per year, on weekdays, weekends and public holidays.

-PRFC operates ethically, effectively and empathically with a view to achieving quality outcomes and a satisfying working environment.
+PRFC operates ethically, effectively and empathically with a view to achieving quality outcomes for the families we are working with.